-In August 2021, the SEC approved a Nasdaq Stock Market proposal to adopt new listing rules relating to board diversity and disclosure.
-As approved by the SEC, the new Nasdaq listing rules require all Nasdaq listed companies to disclose consistent, transparent diversity statistics regarding their boards of directors.
-The rules, as amended in December 2022, also require most Nasdaq listed companies to have, or explain why they do not have, at least one diverse director, by December 31, 2023 and two diverse directors by December 31, 2025.
+In August 2021, the SEC approved a Nasdaq Stock Market proposal to adopt new listing rules relating to board diversity and disclosure (the "Diversity Rules").
+As approved by the SEC, the new Diversity Rules required all Nasdaq listed companies to disclose consistent, transparent diversity statistics regarding their boards of directors.
+The Rules, as amended in December 2022, also required most Nasdaq listed companies to have, or explain why they do not have, at least one diverse director, by December 31, 2023 and two diverse directors by December 31, 2025.
 These diverse directors must include one who self-identifies in one or more of the following categories: Female, Underrepresented Minority or LGBTQ+.
-Accordingly, the Company has surveyed its directors and concluded that it would be in compliance with Nasdaq's diversity requirement.
-The Board Diversity Matrix below presents the Board's diversity statistics in the format prescribed by the Nasdaq rules.